puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 you will not see it in the output of `podman images` unless it's run as user `root` as well.

-Because we included the collection `ansible.posix` in our EE earlier, we can run tasks with the `firewalld` module.
+Because we included the collection `ansible.posix` in our EE earlier, we can run tasks with the `ansible.posix.firewalld` module.
-Therefore running the playbook `site.yml` from the ansible-navigator lab would work as well!
+Therefore, running the playbook `site.yml` from the ansible-navigator lab would work as well!

 ```bash
 $ ansible-navigator run site.yml